memesdudeguy/RickRoll-Virus/readme.txt

                   _____________________________________________________________________________________________________

                                             Who ever you are, do you want to prank some one?
-                  "RickRoll Virus.exe" is a virus that's harmless, but might chash your computer of the amount of RickRoll tabs this produces.
+                  "RickRoll Virus.exe" is a virus that's harmless, but might crash your computer of the amount of RickRoll tabs this produces.
                   _____________________________________________________________________________________________________